Pithikos/Dockerfiles/strider-docker/README.md

 An image with StriderCD and Docker, all running inside the same container.

-The latest Strider will be built and the `preprocess` script in this file will make sure that the appropriate docker container is installed.
+The latest Strider will be built and running the `preprocess` script will make sure that the appropriate docker container is installed.
 (Notice if you update your machine's Docker you will need to rebuild the image.)

 Run